shettman/Tableau-Assignment---Citi-Bike-Analytics/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------
 ![](image/5.PNG)

-Female ridership is quite high compared to the male and peaks during the month of May,
+Female ridership is quite high compared to the males and peaks during the month of May,

 ----------------------------------------------------------------------------------------------------------------------------------------
 ![](image/6.PNG)